BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 		1. Create a group called students.
 		2. Create the computestream group.
 		3. Create a computestream folder in /exam/.
-		4. Make the compute stream group the owner of the /exam/computestream folder.
+		4. Make the computestream group the owner of the /exam/computestream folder.
 		5. Answer:
 			1. groupadd students
 			2. groupadd computestream